jewelsofthought/neshama/site/posts/qkab/consciousness.md

 =======
 Divide time into mundane & sacred time.

-- Mundane Time:
+**Mundane Time**:

 - Hold time (captive).
 Keep position.
 Control change.

-- Sacred Time:
+**Sacred Time**:

 - The Shabbat is the day that we focus on entering sacred time.
 - Actually is "out of time", timeless
 - Godhead made out of sacred time

 ## Journey of Separation